 initContainer or place the Neo4j Helm deployment in offline maintenance mode to run

-neo4j-admin import cannot be used to replace an existing database while Neo4j is running.
+neo4j-admin database import cannot be used to replace an existing database while Neo4j is running.

 To replace an existing database, either